Bheemla Nayak (soundtrack)

-Bheemla Nayak is the soundtrack album composed by S. Thaman for the 2022 Indian Telugu-language film of the same name, directed by Saagar K. Chandra from a screenplay written by Trivikram Srinivas.
+Bheemla Nayak is the soundtrack album composed by Thaman S for the 2022 Indian Telugu-language film of the same name, directed by Saagar K. Chandra from a screenplay written by Trivikram Srinivas.
 A remake of the Malayalam-language film Ayyappanum Koshiyum (2020), the film stars Pawan Kalyan, Rana Daggubati, Nithya Menen and Samyuktha Menon.
 The film's soundtrack album featured seven songs (also including a bonus track), featuring lyrics written by Ramajogayya Sastry, Trivikram, Roll Rida and Kasarla Shyam.
 The album was released on 14 February 2022 under the Aditya Music label.

 Background

 The film marks Thaman's second collaboration with Pawan Kalyan after Vakeel Saab (2021) and his first with Chandra.
 The original counterpart film Ayyapanum Koshiyum had nearly four songs, whereas the Telugu remake had seven songs.
 Thaman had said that "It was not easy for Bheemla Nayak.
 From the start, there was some or the other issue, for this movie.
 Every day, we used to start working with much stubbornness."
 As the film is set in the forest regions of Andhra Pradesh, Thaman believed that "every musical sound has to come from natural habitat, and they should not seem fancy".
 He also wanted the music to give feel of the wild by using sounds and instruments.
 At the same time, it should be new to cater to the audience.